JAlcocerT/JAlcocerT/content/blog/ai-chat-with-db.md

 url: 'langchain-chat-with-database'
 ---

-By tinkering with AI, I discoverd that it is possible to:
+By tinkering with AI, I discoverd that it is possible to make [SQL queries more efficient](https://jalcocert.github.io/JAlcocerT/sql-data-analytics/)!

 {{< cards >}}
   {{< card link="/JAlcocerT/how-to-chat-with-pdfs" title="Chat with PDFs ↗" icon="book-open" >}}